Training in theory construction linked to empirical research

 The Economic Sociology Lab, directed by Victor Nee, seeks to provide training in theory construction linked to empirical research.
-The Lab’s research projects employs an advanced mixed methods approach in the study of economic action.
-Its strategic research sites include New York City’s regional knowledge economy, where the Lab has conducted survey research of a large sample of tech entrepreneurs, in depth face-to-face interviews and big data.
+The Lab’s research projects employ an advanced mixed methods approach in the study of economic action.
+Its latest research topics include New York City’s regional knowledge economy, the sources of billionaire wealth in the twenty-first century, comparative regional advantage, and immigration.

 Lab Members and Training